mvolkmann/blog/src/d3/00-intro-article.md

    It processes the enter sub-selection.
    Add two more arguments to the `join` method shown below.
-   The last argument is a function that processes the exit sub-selection by animate bars leaving the DOM.
+   The last argument is a function that processes the exit sub-selection by animating bars leaving the DOM.

    ```js
    // This is only needed so we can specify